SainsburyWellcomeCentre/ara_tools/ReadMe.md

 # ARA Tools

 <img src="https://github.com/BaselLaserMouse/ara_tools/wiki/images/RegSchematicAssembled.png" />

+### What does it do?
-This is a collection of fairly generic MATLAB functions for handling mouse whole-brain imaging data and associated sparse point data.
-"sparse" data are things such as clicked cell locations, traced neurite trees, or traced injections.
+This is a collection of MATLAB functions for handling mouse whole-brain imaging data and associated "sparse" point data such as cell locations, traced neurite trees, or traced projections from a bulk injection.
-In particular, this package provides functions for relating these sparse data to the Allen Reference Atlas (ARA).
+This package provides functions for relating these sparse data to the Allen Reference Atlas (ARA):
-The package helps you perform the following operations:

-1. Downsampling sample brain volumes to the ARA voxel size.
+1. Downsampling full-resolution brain volumes to the ARA voxel size.
 2. Downsampling associated sparse data to the ARA voxel size and exporting of these data to a csv file.
 3. Registering the sample brain and sparse data to the ARA: both sample -> ARA and ARA -> sample transformations.
 4. Determining the ARA brain area associated with each sparse point.
 5. Extracting area outlines from the reference atlas that you can use for plotting.

+### Who is it for?
-*ARA Tools* is written in the Mrsic-Flogel lab and is written with our own data in mind.
+*ARA Tools* is written in the [Mrsic-Flogel lab](http://mouse.vision) with our data in mind.
-Likely it will need adapting for other scenarios.

-**NOTE**: some examples and documentation are provided below, but not everything is documented on this page (yet).
-All functions are documented, so please go through the code to see what's available.
+In places it might expect the raw data were stitched using [StitchIt](https://github.com/BaselLaserMouse/StitchIt), so you may need to adapt our code for your own work.

-## Installation
+### Installation

 1. Clone the repository in a Git client like [SmartGit](http://www.syntevo.com/smartgit/) or [SourceTree](https://www.sourcetreeapp.com).
-2. You will need some or all of the dependencies listed at the bottom.
+2. You will need some or all of the dependencies listed below.
 Which ones you need depends on what you're doing. e.g. you won't need the registration stuff to plot cells.
-3. There has been limited testing of these tools on Windows.
-4. You will need a copy of the Allen Atlas and the template brain in MHD format.
+3. You will need a copy of the Allen Atlas and the template brain in MHD format.
 One is included on [this page](http://mouse.vision/han2017).
-Ask if you need a different version.
-5. Add the contents of the `code` directory to your path.
+5. Add the contents of the `code` directory to your MATLAB path.

-## Dependencies
+### Dependencies
 ARA tools depends on the following MATLAB packages.
 Clone them and add to your path.